oliveiramatheux/mongodb-example/README.md

-# Mongo DB example project with nodejs and mongoose.
+# Mongo DB example project with NodeJS and Mongoose.

 - 💬 Description and objective: Make a Mongo DB example project with NodeJS and Mongoose.